 Ramping up a new coworking space is just like starting a startup.
 How about we use the same questions to plan a coworking business that tech startups use?
-Here is a checklist and if anyone is interested here is a link to WeWork’s early investor deck.
+Here is a business model template and if anyone is interested here is a link to WeWork’s early investor deck.

-If you are looking for some quick tipps for creating your coworking space here you go.
+If you are looking for some quick tips for creating your coworking space here you go.

 Let’s dive in the checklist into how business questions you should ask yourself when planning to open a coworking space:

 Why do you want to open the new space?
 To make a living?
 To cross-finance your own startup?
 To create a big coworking chain?
 To help your local community?
 All valid answers but it highly defines the entire strategy.
 Here is WeWork’s vision for example.

 - What type of problem exists that you are solving?

 Are you in an area that has a high demand for workspace?
 Is there no real coworking space in your area?